averni/munin-solr/README.md

 -------------

 Munin plugin for monitoring a multicore solr installation via mbean.
-The plugin depends on python-lxml
+The plugin depends on python-lxml:
+> sudo apt-get install python-lxml

 Setup:
 ===